okta/okta-developer-docs/packages/@okta/vuepress-site/guides/sign-into-your-web-app/create-okta-application/index.md

 Next, enter values for the **Login redirect URI**.
 This is the callback explained in the [previous step](define-callback-route).
 You should add values for local development (such as `http://localhost:8080/authorization-code/callback`) and production (such as `https://app.example.com/authorization-code/callback`).

 Finally, click **Done** to finish creating the Okta Application.
-You'll need to copy some values into your application later, so leave the Developer Console tab open.
+You need to copy some values into your application later, so leave the Developer Console tab open.

 <NextSectionLink/>